hid-io/hid-io-core/spec/protocol/README.md

 **Note**: Bluetooth and other interfaces are TBD until a full OS compatibility evaluation is done.

+**Note2**: USB Raw HID is currently being evaluated to determine if it will suit hid-io better going into the future.
+Raw HID is supported on Bluetooth which is partially the reason to move away from a USB Vendor Specific Interface.

 In order to communicate between the host and the device an interface is needed.

 On USB this means some sort of descriptor is required to open up a communication pipe.
 Ideally, we would be able to use a special provision in HID called Raw HID.
 Raw HID is just a couple USB interrupt endpoints (Tx and Rx) that supports sending fixed sized data packets.
 In terms of data rate, minimal descriptor and code size, this would be an ideal interface to use.
 On Windows Raw HID is even driver-less.
-Unfortunately, this is not the case for Linux and Mac, which (uncharacteristically for HID) require drivers or releasing the HID devices from other HID drivers.
-In some cases there is not a way to selectively release single endpoints from the driver which may render your keyboard useless.
-For the most part, this means, that Raw HID is not really a good fit for HID-IO.

-A good (and similar) alternative is called a Vendor Specific interface which I'll refer from now on as Raw IO.
-Raw IO defines two interrupt transfer endpoints, Rx and Tx, and a given max packet size.
-This is very similar to Raw HID, but has the added bonus of not requiring a driver on Mac or Linux.
-Windows requires a WinUSB/libusb shim driver (what the zadig (http://zadig.akeo.ie/) loader is for) unfortunately, but no reboot is required and this part can be automated due to the client side software also needing to be installed.
-Utilizing libusb (or similar) generic drivers the client side code base can be dramatically simplified.
-The max packet size may be set to whatever is ideal for the input device and still adheres to the USB spec.
-For Full-speed USB 2.0 this is a maximum of 64 bytes.
+For Linux hidapi (https://github.com/signal11/hidapi) exists, and while it's not well maintained anymore it should provide a good interface to hidraw.
+On macOS hidapi uses IOHidManager which may work well, but since macOS changes the driver stack often it may be necessary to maintain a macOS driver.

 ```
 |Interrupt Max Packet Sizes|